Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 understand the protocols making this a reality.

 Enter [NEP 18 (`__array_function__` protocol)](https://numpy.org/neps/nep-0018-array-function-protocol.html), which was one of the first efforts to address the issue of interoperability in NumPy.
-In a nut shell NEP 18 allows arguments of NumPy functions to define how that function operates on them.
+In a nutshell, NEP 18 allows arguments of NumPy functions to define how that function operates on them.
 This enables using NumPy as a high level API for efficient multi-dimensional array operations, even with array implementations